 I am a Scientific Officer at the Joint Research Centre of the European Commission, where I contribute to study and assess the economic effects of climate change at the global and EU levels, including the cross-sectoral impacts, as well as the effectiveness of alternative adaptation policies.

 My research interests span several disciplines, but are always headed to understand the socio-economic effects of the environment on human activities, with a particular focus on low-probability, high-impact climate events.
 I am interested in computer programming and am steadily looking for innovative and efficient ways of displaying data.
 I am a strong advocate of open science and reproducible research.

-Prior to joining Ca’ Foscari University, I was Post-doctoral Research Associate at the Fondazione Eni Enrico Mattei.
-I also worked at the Research Department of the Bank of Spain, where I implemented GDP real-time forecasting tools and monitored euro area Member States fiscal policies.
-I received my PhD in Quantitative Economics at the University of Alicante (Spain) and obtained a Master’s Degree in Economics and Finance at CEMFI.
+Previously, I was a Marie Skłodowska-Curie Postdoctoral Fellow at the Ca’ Foscari University of Venice and the Euro-Mediterranean Center on Climate Change, where I implemented my project WATER DROP on the economic assessment of droughts.
+I received my PhD in Quantitative Economics at the University of Alicante (Spain).
+Before that, I worked at the Research Department of the Bank of Spain and obtained a Master’s Degree in Economics and Finance at CEMFI.
 I completed my undergraduate studies in Economics at the University of Murcia (Spain) and the Manchester Metropolitan University (UK).